-- Use warm compresses while pumping and feeding
+- Use warm compresses and breast compressions while pumping and feeding

 By utlizing these tricks, you can hopefully get an instant boost in your milk supply.
 Besides these little hacks, there are also some foods you can eat to help increase your supply.

 Are there any foods that increase milk supply immediately?

 There are some lactogenic foods that have anecdotally been proven to help increase milk supply fast.
 These foods include:

 - Milk Dust (customers report immediate milk supply increase within hours!!)

 - Lactation Bars (the Milk Dust bars have been shown to help supply in one day!)